Tag: psychedelic art

 Omnipresent mind, colored pencil on paper, 19×25 inches, closeup

-2. Challenging norms: Visionary and psychedelic art often challenges the norms of mainstream culture, pushing boundaries and exploring ideas that are not typically represented in mainstream art.
+2. Visionary and psychedelic art often challenge the norms of mainstream culture, pushing boundaries and exploring ideas that are not typically represented in mainstream art.

-3. Inspiring creativity: Many artists and creatives are inspired by the work of visionary and psychedelic artists, and their work has had a significant influence on popular culture.
+3. Many artists and creatives are inspired by the work of visionary and psychedelic artists, and their work has had a significant influence on popular culture.

-4. Celebrating unity: Visionary and psychedelic art often celebrates love and unity, exploring different cultures, beliefs, and experiences in ways that can help build understanding and empathy across different communities.
+4. Visionary and psychedelic art often celebrates love and unity, exploring different cultures, beliefs, and experiences in ways that can help build understanding and empathy across many communities.

 pablo amaringo artist- book about ayahuasca art journey-psychedelic art-visionary art

 This book has well-written essays and descriptions of Pablo Amaringo’s Art.
 He shares his visionary art inspired by his shamanic visions after drinking ayahuasca.
-Art book is available on Amazon .
+The art book is available on Amazon .

-The visual elements of psychedelic art are striking and often surreal but differ from surrealism, imaginative realism or fantasy art.
-Super bright colors, very detailed geometric patterns, mirrored, symmetrical images, birds, animals, insects and unearthly shapes or beings are common features, and they reflect the heightened sensations and altered states of consciousness that come with psychedelics.
-Other characteristics of psychedelic art include the use of psychedelic typography, such as wavy and distorted lettering, animals, plants and the incorporation of spiritual and mystical themes that are often explored by mythical and visionary artists as well.
+The visual elements of psychedelic art are striking and often surreal but differ from surrealism, imaginative realism, or fantasy art.
+Super bright colors, very detailed geometric patterns, mirrored, symmetrical images, birds, animals, insects, and unearthly shapes or beings are common features, and they reflect the heightened sensations and altered states of consciousness that come with psychedelics.
+Other characteristics of psychedelic art include the use of psychedelic typography, such as wavy and distorted lettering, animals, and plants, and the incorporation of spiritual and mystical themes that are often explored by mythical and visionary artists as well.
 Many psychedelic artworks share a sense of otherworldliness, transcendence, and a fascination with the inner workings of the mind.
-Experienced in safe conditions with integration session before and after a trip, psychedelic journey is a very unique trip tailored to every individual and thus the imagery and knowledge gained during the trip reflects each person’s unique trauma and healing experiences.
+Experienced in safe conditions with integration sessions before and after a trip, the psychedelic journey is a very unique trip tailored to every individual and thus the imagery and knowledge gained during the trip reflect each person’s unique trauma and healing experiences.

 The experience of seeing geometric shapes and patterns to create psychedelic art